Poultry Litter in Virginia

 In 2022, the Virginia Department of Conservation and Recreation increased subsidies by $10/ton to $17.50, $25, or $30 per ton of litter.
 The highest subsidy supported transport to locations outside the Chesapeake Bay watershed, while the lowest subsidy applied to counties nearest the three sources of the litter.

-Starting in 2024, poultry farmers had to report the quantity of litter transported.
-That was expected to document better how the potential impact of the nutrients were mitigated by transport to soils that could absorb the phosphorous and to places outside of the Chesapeake Bay watershed.3
+Starting in 2024, poultry farmers had to report the quantity of litter transported, based on the general permit authorized by the Virginia State Water Control Board.
+That was expected to document better how the potential impact of the nutrients were mitigated by transport to soils that could absorb the phosphorous and to places outside of the Chesapeake Bay watershed.4

 the state government subsidizes the transport of poultry litter outside of the Chesapeake Bay watershed